vjos/xcommander/readme.md

 ## Setup
 ### Automated
 Tested only on a T470 running Arch with an Aorus Gaming Box and GTX 750ti.
-Simply run setup.sh for my own personal config, it might work for you.
+Simply run setup.sh with elevated permissions for my own personal config, it might work for you.

 ### Manual
 * On my system the default xorg config works fine with the igpu, however you may need to diy this depending on the hardware.